mossgreen/mossgreen.github.io/_posts/2019-01-03-Use-Mockito-with-Spring.md

 ## Spy

-Spy doesn't use as much as Mock.
-It's useful for testing legacy code.
 You create a spy and stub some of its methods to get the behaviour you want.
 //todo

 ## What Mockito cannot do